levskaya/jslinux-deobfuscated/readme.md

 I highly recommend, by the way, the excellent [JSShaper][2] library for transforming large javascript code bases.
 The hacks I made from it are in this repo: a little symbol-name-transformer node.js script and an emacs function for doing this in live buffers.

-### Caveat Coder
+### License

-This is a pedagogical/aesthetic reinterpretation of the original JSLinux code Copyright (c) 2011 Fabrice Bellard.
-It seems to run identically to the original.
+This is a pedagogical/aesthetic derivative of the original JSLinux code Copyright (c) 2011-2013 Fabrice Bellard.
+It is posted here with permission of the original author subject to his original constraints : Redistribution or commercial use is prohibited without the (original) author's permission.

 ### References
 Some other helpful references for understanding what's going on: